nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

         - dynamic (show the organisation of the system when it's executing)
 - behavioural
-    - models the dynamic (i.e. runtime) behaviour of the system and how it reponds to events
+    - models the dynamic (i.e. runtime) behaviour of the system and how it responds to events
     - shows what happens or what is supposed to happen when a system responds to a stimulus (e.g.: data or event i.e. a trigger) from it's environment

 ### Context Models

-Show how a system is positioned in an environment with oterh systems and processes.
+Show how a system is positioned in an environment with other systems and processes.

 ### Interaction Models